oercompbiomed/Seili-2020/README.md

 #### Pre-assignments in June:

 **Bioethics (web-based) containing the following modules:**<br>
 Module 1.
-Introduction to BioEthicsX
+Introduction to BioEthicsX<br>
 Module 2.
 Research ethics in Biomedicine

 **Python, R and friends:**<br>